MarcusHHHH/BLAiRE/readme.md

 The system generates **base template videos** from user prompts or moods, and then re-edits these templates to perfectly sync with **beats, lyrics, and visual rhythm** — resulting in shareable, eye-catching, social-media-optimized clips.

 ---
+## Vision

+**BLAiRE** aims to assist musicians in easily and routineley sharing their music with fast, visually engaging videos that capture attention and assist in music discovery.
+The use of AI-generated content is also entirely optional, and the platform allows users to submit their own images and videos to be used with the engine.
+As this project is also created by a musician, the goal is always to allow musicians to focus on creating music, while **BLAiRE** handles the time-consuming task of video creation and social media engagement.

+---